jibstack64/jim/README.md

 ### Install
 If you're on *nix (preferably Linux) you can `chmod +x` the `jim.sh` script and create a link to it in your `.local/bin` or other location.
 I also recommend that you create a `~/.jim` directory and move the contents of the cloned `jim` folder there.
 It just means that you don't have a random `jim` folder in your machine.

-Otherwise, you will have to just use a normal directory somewhere in your `Documents`.
+If you're on Windows, you will have to just use a normal directory somewhere in your `Documents`.